To The Members

 Pursuant to the provisions of Section 203 of the Act the following are the KeyManagerial Personnel (KMP) of the Company as on the date of this report:

 i.
 Mr. R N Murthy - Managing Director

 iii.
 Mr. Kaushik Seal - Company Secretary

-The Committee met six times during the year the details of terms of reference of theCommittee number and dates of meetings held attendance of Directors during the year aregiven in the Corporate Governance Report forming part of this Report.
+The Committee met five times during the year the details of terms of reference of theCommittee number and dates of meetings held attendance of Directors during the year aregiven in the Corporate Governance Report forming part of this Report.

 DIRECTORS' RESPONSIBILITY STATEMENT

-The Board of Directors based on the framework of internal financial controls andcompliance systems established and maintained by theCompany work performed by theInternal Statutory Cost and Secretarial Auditors and the reviews performed by Managementand the relevant Board Committeesincluding the Audit Committee is of the opinion thatthe Company's internal financial controls were adequate and e3ective as on 31st March2018.
+Based on the framework of internal financial controls established and maintained by theCompany work performed by the Internal Statutory Cost and Secretarial Auditorsincluding audit of internal financial controls over financial reporting by the statutoryauditors and the reviews performed by Management and the relevant Board Committeesincluding the Audit Committee the Board is of the opinion that the Company's internalfinancial controls were adequate and effective during FY 2020-21.

-Accordingly pursuant to Section 134(3)(c) read with Section 134(5) of the Act theBoard of Directors to the best of their knowledge and ability con3rm that:
+Accordingly pursuant to Section 134(5) of the Companies Act 2013 the Board ofDirectors to the best of its knowledge and ability confirms that:

 iv. they have prepared the annual accounts on a going concern basis;

-vi. they have devised proper systems to ensure compliance with the provisions of allapplicable laws and that such systems are adequate and operating e3ectively.
+vi. they have devised proper systems to ensure compliance with the provisions of allapplicable laws and that such systems were adequate and operating effectively.

 VIGIL MECHANISM AND WHISTLE BLOWER POLICY

-A Vigil Mechanism comprising of Whistle Blower Policy for Directors employees andvendors of the Company have beenadopted by the Board of Directors of the Company.
-Itprovides a formal mechanism through which the Ethics Counsellor / Chairman Audit Committeecan be approached by the Directors employees and vendors to report concerns aboutunethical actual or suspected fraud or violation of Company's code of conduct or ethicspolicy thereby ensuring that the activities of the Company are conducted in a fair andtransparent manner.
+A Vigil Mechanism comprising of two policies namely Whistle Blower Policy for Directorsand employees and Whistle Blower Policy for vendors/Customers of the Company have beenadopted by the Board of Directors of the Company.
+Whistle Blower Policy provides a formalmechanism for Directors employees and vendors of the Company to approach the EthicsCounsellor/Chairman Audit Committee to report concerns about unethical actual orsuspected fraud or violation of Company's code of conduct or ethics.
+During FY 2020-21 tencomplaints were dealt out of which three had been resolved and seven found invalid.
+Themechanism ensures that the activities of the Company are conducted in a fair andtransparent manner.
 The said policy is available at the Company's website athttp://www.tatatinplate.com/content/pdf/policies/vigil-policy.pdf

 LOANS GUARANTEES AND INVESTMENTS

-The Company did not give any loans directly or indirectly to any person (other than toemployees) or to other body corporates nor did it give any guarantee or provide anysecurity in connection with a loan to any other body corporate or person during thefinancial year under review.
+The Company did not give any loans directly or indirectly to any person (other than toemployees) or to other body corporates nor did it give any guarantee or provide anysecurity in connection with a loan to any other body corporate or person during FY2020-21.
 The Company has certain long term non-current investments as detailed under Note6 to the 'Notes to the Financial Statements'; such investments are in compliance withSection 186 of the Act.
 The loans provided to employees are also in compliance withSection 186 of the Act.

 RELATED PARTY TRANSACTIONS